thehackercat/thehackercat/README.md

 Hi there, I am Lexus Lee.
 Friends call me thehackercat 😾.

-I'm one of the few teenagers on this planet 🪐 who speaks the language, the [minions](https://en.wikipedia.org/wiki/Minions_(film)) language.
+I'm one of the few teenagers on this planet 🪐 who speaks an unique language, the [minions](https://en.wikipedia.org/wiki/Minions_(film)) language.

 Having strong passion 💥 for interaction design, and diving into Golang/Kubernetes/Service Mesh currently.